 The only real downside to the Vantage is its price.
 The best doesn't come cheap, but then again, this is your head, and your enjoyment of skiing we're talking about; what's more important than that?
 Although Smith isn't exactly giving the Vantage away, if you're looking for a lid that will perform reliably in all conditions, and you consider that it's protecting your head (and what that's worth), you'll find it worth the price tag.

 Read review: Smith Vantage

-The Best Buy Award goes to the Giro Ledge for accomplishing good-to-great scores at an excellent price.
+The Best Buy Award goes to the Giro Ledge for accomplishing good scores at an excellent price.
 Giro strikes this balance by creating a useful, simple, stylish ski helmet that is functional and affordable.
-Inspired by the skate/snowboard generation this helmet has simple, clean lines that achieve a rugged look.
-The helmet is comfortable and can be adjusted in size for layering on cold days, with removable ear pieces for the hottest spring skiing.
+Inspired by the skate/snowboard generation, this helmet has simple, clean lines that achieve a rugged look.
+The helmet is comfortable and can be adjusted in size for layering on cold days, with removable ear pieces for warmer days on the ski hill.
 Its construction is solid and doesn't feel like Giro sacrificed quality for the price tag.
-It is also available with MIPS technology for an extra $20.
+It is also available with MIPS technology for an additional cost.